devcybiko/gregsmithwiki/content/classnotes/ur-rich-data-pt-10-14-2019-u-c/url-cheatsheet.md

 ## Domain
 Domain: This is the domain name of the server you want to request HTML or API (JSON) data from.
 It's very often a domain name like 'google.com' or 'omdb.org'.

 Subdomain: This is is a domain within the domain.
 For example, if you wanted the API server from Google, you'd use `api.google.com`.
 Not every request uses this.
-It's often used by large enterprises to segregate different parts of their website into smaller entities (like `card.capitalone.com` and `auto.capitalone
+It's often used by large enterprises to segregate different parts of their website into smaller entities (like `card.capitalone.com` and `auto.capitalone.com`)

+Port: The `port` is a number from 0-65535.
+It represents a further refinement of where the data on the server is coming from.
+For `http` requests, the port is almost always `80`.
+For `https` requests, the port is almost always `443`.

+## Path
+The `path` is a slash-separated (`/`) list of "
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2MjE4NDE0NywyOTU0OTU0NzRdfQ==
+eyJoaXN0b3J5IjpbMTQxNjEyMDc5NCwyOTU0OTU0NzRdfQ==
 -->